Showing posts with label Entrepreneurship. Show all posts

 If you had one wish, what would it be?

-“I wish that Tim Cook would retire at Apple, join my company, and help me take over the service attainable market (SAM.)
+“I wish that Tim Cook would join my company and help me take over the coatings service attainable market (SAM.)
 Is that too ambitious?
-Seriously though, with the Apple Vision Pro, we could make such a huge dent in the DIY market.
-Democratizing the paint and coatings market with CleanTech Coatings would be a real benefit to everyone, everywhere.
+Seriously, with the Apple Vision Pro, his manufacturing experience, and retail distribution, we could make a huge dent in the DIY market.
+Join team CleanTech Coatings #TimCook, we can be unicorns.”

 What would you give up?